prl-mushr/mushr-website/content/tutorials/dataset_documentation.md

 To take the important information, you need to go through the original dataset and create a new dataset in the form or another bag file, csv file, etc.

-Here we have 2 pieces of simple code to extract desired topics into a new bag file(pose and some image info in these examples).
+Here we have 2 pieces of simple code to extract desired topics into a new bag file

 The first one is when you are extracting from a few topics from the original bag file.
+Here we are extracting PoseStamped messages and camera/color/image_throtted messages from all three cars and creating a new dataset containing only these messages.
 ```
 from rosbag import Bag
 import rospy